 Please plan your transportation and arrival to Ann Arbor so that you will be moved in and rested by 8:00 a.m. on Friday, August 23.

 Please bring a copy of any CB or AP exam results, and your most recent college transcript.
 You will receive a packet of campus-related information including a Time Schedule at Orientation.
 You will receive your college, school, or division bulletin at group advising.

 ONSP will coordinate any arrangements you may need while on campus.
 Services include special testing and testing assistance.
 Mark the appropriate box when registering for orientation, and a member of our staff will contact you prior to your program to discuss your needs.
 You may also wish to contact the Office for Services for Students with Disabilities, G-664 Haven Hall, Ann Arbor, MI 48109-1045; 734-763-3000 (phone), 734-936-3947 (fax), or 734-615-6921 (TTY).

 Students will receive information from our office about International Orientation in late May or early June once they pay their enrollment deposit.
 You can register for International Orientation online through Wolverine Access.
 If you are an exchange student with the College of Engineering, please email email@example.com about attending the program.
-If you are an exchange student with the Office of International Programs, you will receive communications directly from their office and will be able to register with us by FAX.
+If you are an exchange student, you will receive information about orientation from ONSP and your academic unit.
+ONSP will register you for the International Orientation and you will receive a confirmation to your UMICH email account.
 If you are not planning to attend the University of Michigan, please notify the Office of Admissions of your decision.